Degrees and Fields of Study

 GRE for applicants to Africana Studies MA only (other programs see below): GRE general test not required.
 Please do not send us GRE test scores.
-If you do, while the Graduate School will notify you that the scores were received, the scores will not be reviewed or considered by the department's Admissions Committee.
+If you do, the scores will not be reviewed or considered by the department's Admissions Committee.

 GRE for applicants to Africana Studies/Economics and Africana Studies/Journalism: GRE general test required.

 GRE for applicants Africana Studies/Museum Studies: GRE general test optional.
 We will consider GRE test scores if they are submitted.
 Scoring well on the GRE may strengthen your application, especially if you perceive that you have weaknesses in your prior academic record.
 Not taking the GRE will not adversely affect your application and we will make no assumptions about why you did not take the test.

 TOEFL or IELTS: Either the TOEFL or the IELTS is required of all applicants who are not native English speakers or who do not have a bachelor's or master's degree from an institution where the language of instruction is English.
 See test score FAQ.